dhad4g/Lexington/docs/RAM.md

 # Random Access Memory (RAM)

 The RAM servers as the CPU's data memory.
-It features asynchronous reads and synchronous writes.
+It features synchronous reads and writes.

 ## Ports